Skip to main content

 What's on the ASCP PBT exam.

-Five domains, 100 questions, 2.5 hours, 68% to pass.
-The orientation lesson — what to expect on test day and how to weight your study time.
+Five domains, 80 questions, 2 hours, scaled-score pass.
+The orientation lesson - what to expect on test day and how to weight your study time.

 The format, in one paragraph

-- Specimen Collection — 28%.
+• Specimen Collection.
 Tube selection, additives, order of draw, site selection, pediatric and geriatric technique.
-The single largest section.
-Cover this first.
+The ASCP BOC weights this most heavily, close to half the exam, so cover it first.

-- Processing & Handling — 22%.
+• Processing & Handling.
 Centrifugation, time and temperature limits, aliquoting, rejection criteria.
 Most-rejected-specimen reasons live here.

-- Safety & Compliance — 17%.
+• Safety & Compliance.
 OSHA bloodborne pathogens, PPE, sharps handling, HIPAA basics, incident reporting.

 The ASCP routinely tests the same fact two different ways.
 The order of draw shows up as a sequence question and as a "what went wrong" question.
 Studying for one prepares you for both.
 We rebuild this skill in lessons 3 and 4.